-This can be drained on the counter or in the refridgerator.
-The longer it drainst and the higher the temperature, the thicker the yogurt will be.
+This can be drained on the counter or in the refrigerator.
+The longer it drains and the higher the temperature, the thicker the yogurt will be.

 Tip: To speed up the draining time, tie the four corners of Butter Muslin together, to create a draining sack and hang the yogurt to drain.

-Once the yogurt has reached a desired thickness, it can be transfered it to a container and refrigerated.
+Once the yogurt has reached a desired thickness, it can be transferred it to a container and refrigerated.

 The leftover whey can be used for many things including high protein smoothies, soup stocks, fed to chickens and used to water tomato plants.